fabiomantel/Talk2Close/project-documentation/feature-data-cleanup.md

 ## Success Criteria

 ### Functional Requirements
-- [ ] Users can delete individual recordings
+- [ ] Users can delete individual recordings with complete data cleanup
-- [ ] Users can delete customers with all recordings
+- [ ] Users can delete customers with all recordings and complete data removal
 - [ ] Users can edit customer information
 - [ ] All operations have proper confirmation
 - [ ] Error handling works correctly
+- [ ] Audio files are completely removed from file system
+- [ ] All analysis data is removed from database
+- [ ] No orphaned records remain in database

 ### Non-Functional Requirements
 - [ ] Operations complete within 5 seconds
 - [ ] No data integrity issues
-- [ ] No orphaned files remain
+- [ ] No orphaned files remain in file system
+- [ ] No orphaned records remain in database
-- [ ] Audit trail is complete
+- [ ] Complete audit trail for all deletion operations
 - [ ] UI is responsive and user-friendly
+- [ ] File system cleanup is verified after each operation

 ### Quality Requirements
 - [ ] 90%+ test coverage